chaoge525/soafee_demo/documentation/validations.rst

 bitbake recipe within
 ``meta-ewaol-tests/recipes-tests/runtime-integration-tests/container-engine-integration-tests.bb``.

-The tests execution is identical on both Docker and Podman images, as it makes use of Podman provided aliases for Docker commands.

 Currently the test suite contains two top-level integration tests, which run consecutively in the following order.